 Permit applications must be submitted prior to the construction of new sources that have the potential to emit air pollutants and before the modification of existing air pollution sources.
 The type of emission source determines the information required in the application.
 The Engineering Section evaluates the degree of air pollution control required for all emission points within each industrial/commercial facility.
 Field Services Section staff are responsible for processing all permit applications for gasoline tanker trucks and dispensing facilities.
 Using established emission factors to ensure allowable air emission standards, calculations are made to determine the estimated emissions for the proposed source.
-During 2007, air permits were issued for 41 new, renewal, or modified sources.
+During 2008, air permits were issued for 83 new, renewal, or modified sources.
 The APCP continues to issue Title V Major Source Operating Permits under Chapter 18 of The Jefferson County Board of Health Air Pollution Control Rules and Regulations.
 Qualified sources may apply for and receive a Synthetic Minor Operating Permit under Chapter 17 of the Regulations.
-Minor sources receive air permits under Chapter 2 of the Regulations.

-The following table is a summary of source permitting for 2007.
+The following table is a summary of source permitting for 2008.